-The second round of the Challenge Fund opened to applications on Tuesday 8 October 2019 and will close on December 17 2019.
+The second round of the Challenge Fund closed to applications on 17 December 2019.
+A list of the successful projects can be found here.

 Corra Foundation administers the Challenge Fund on behalf of the Scottish Government.